 April 22 is Earth Day, a mindful pause to acknowledge the splendor, importance, and delight of our gorgeous life-giving home.

-As I write you, I’m in the misty rain of Yosemite, with Yosemite Falls, soaring granite mountains, and tall pines in my vision.
+As I write, I’m in the misty rain of Yosemite, with Yosemite Falls, soaring granite mountains, and tall pines in my vision.
 It’s a site to behold and one I wish I could absorb on a weekly basis.

 There are nature delights in my backyard, too, as I’m sure there are in yours, and I’m musing on how my family can seek them out on the regular to keep our souls and bodies happy when we can’t access such spectacular sights.